gligneul/LuaWorkshop2018/slides.md

 ### Array access

-The generate code is very specialized when compared to the Lua interpreter instruction.
+The generated code is very specialized when compared to what the Lua interpreter does.

 ```
 lua_Integer pallene_get_integer(Table *arr, int i)